apcomplete/seed_scatter/README.md

 # SeedScatter

-TODO: Write a gem description
+SeedScatter is a gem that adds utility and organization to Ruby on Rails seed files by scattering them into multiple files.

+SeedScatter allows you to:

+* Separate seeds into model specific files
+* Dump model information already in the database to their respective seed files

 ## Installation

-Add this line to your application's Gemfile:
+Add it to your Gemfile:

     gem 'seed_scatter'

-And then execute:
+And then run:

-    $ bundle
+    $ bundle install

 Or install it yourself as: